 Is Vagisil Good for Yeast Infections?

-If you’re looking for over-the-counter medication for vaginal yeast infection, Vagisil can provide a quick solution for the itching skin around your vulva, but it won’t help you get rid of the infection for good.
+If you’re looking for over-the-counter medication for vaginal yeast infection, Vagisil can provide a quick solution for the itching skin around your vulva.
+But is Vagisil good for yeast infections?
+Unfortunately, the answer is no, it won’t help you get rid of a yeast infection for good.

 What I don’t like about Vagisil, is that it contains some potentially irritating and toxic ingredients, which should be avoided during a vaginal yeast infection.
 Have a look at the ingredient list:

 Benzocaine (5%), Resorcinol (2%), Water, Cetyl Alcohol, Glyceryl Stearate, PEG-100 Stearate, Mineral Oil, Isopropyl Palmitate, Aloe Barbadensis Leaf Extract, Tocopheryl Acetate, Retinyl Palmitate, Corn Oil, Cholecalciferol, Lanolin Alcohol, Fragrance, Methylparaben, Carbomer, Isopropyl Myristate, Isopropyl Stearate, Sodium Sulfite, Triethanolamine, Trisodium HEDTA, Maltodextrin.